 Pretend you're in Hawaii by eating aloha ribs next time you barbecue.
 The sweet flavors of pineapple, teriyaki sauce and the spicy kick of fresh ginger make this recipe an exciting change of pace.

-they marinate.
-The second flavor source is the great tasting Aloha
+The second flavor source is the great tasting pineapple

 barbecue sauce that you coat the ribs with.
 Apply sauce to the ribs 15

-minutes before they are removed from the barbecue grill.
+minutes before they are removed from the grill.
 Make sure the

 indirect heat is low, so the sauce doesn't burn.